Europe braces for laptop ban on flights to U.S.

 Extending the restrictions to Europe would have a much larger impact on the industry.

-About 40% of overseas travelers to the U.S. come from Europe.
-And many of the flights are operated by U.S. airlines such as Delta (DAL), United (UAL) and American (AAL), or their corporate partners.
+Roughly 40% of overseas travelers to the U.S. come from Europe, crossing the Atlantic on more than 350 flights a day.

+Many of the flights are operated by U.S. airlines such as Delta (DAL), United (UAL) and American (AAL), or their European partners.

+Related: U.S. laptop ban could hit 350 flights a day from Europe

 The specifics of the restrictions under consideration are not yet clear.

 Department of Homeland Security officials will speak with airline industry representatives about the electronics ban on Thursday, according to DHS and industry sources.
-Homeland Security Secretary John Kelly is also expected to speak with lawmakers about aviation security issues during a trip to Capitol Hill.
+Homeland Security Secretary John Kelly spoke with lawmakers about aviation security issues during a trip to Capitol Hill earlier on Thursday.

 "No final decisions have been made on expanding the restriction on large electronic devices in aircraft cabins; however, it is under consideration.
 DHS continues to evaluate the threat environment and will make changes when necessary to keep air travelers safe," the agency said in a statement on Wednesday.